 About Our Reviewer Resources

-This site is a collection of free training and resources for peer reviewers of PLOS journals—and for the peer review community at large, drawn from research and interviews with staff editors, editorial board members, and experienced reviewers.
+The PLOS Peer Review Center is a collection of free training and resources for peer reviewers of PLOS journals—and for the peer review community at large, drawn from research and interviews with staff editors, editorial board members, and experienced reviewers.

 We also know that peer review is hard work and takes time.
 We hope the resources here make your work a little easier or go a little faster.

 Already have a lot of experience reviewing?
 Consider this a helpful refresher.
 Take a look around, and you might find something new.

 The guides here are not meant to be substitutes for any instructions you’re asked to follow for a specific journal.
 Always check the journal-specific guidelines for reviewers when you accept a review assignment.

 If you are reviewing a manuscript for PLOS and have specific questions about your assignment, please email the journal directly.
 Unfortunately, we won’t be able to assist you here.
 Please email the journal directly.

 Your peer review resource